ClusterHQ/flocker/docs/concepts/architecture.rst

 The control service accepts instructions either directly via the :ref:`api`, or via the Flocker CLI (which uses the API under the hood).

-When the control service has an instruction, it sends commands to the :ref:`Flocker agents <flocker-agents>`, and receives updates back.
+When the control service receives an instruction, it sends commands to the :ref:`Flocker agents <flocker-agents>`, and receives updates back.

 The control service is installed on a single node in your cluster.